 Norman David and THE ELEVENTET

 Norman David directs, plays with and composes the music for his ensemble, The Eleventet.
-For over 20 years beginning in the early 1980s, David led versions of the Eleventet in Boston, central Maine, and NYC.
+For almost 20 years beginning in the early 1980s, David led versions of the Eleventet in Boston, central Maine, and NYC.
 Among the musicians who have played with the band are George Garzone, Dick Oatts, Tim Hagans, John Fedchock, John Swana, Seamus Blake, Terell Stafford, Joe Magnarelli, Greg Hopkins.
 Jon Gordon, Ben Schachter, Gary Smulyan, Scott Robinson, Tom Lawton, John Hébert and Tim Horner.

 David’s text book, Jazz Arranging (Scarecrow Press), continues to have a wide readership and to be adopted for course work at many colleges and universities.
 His latest book, The Ella Fitzgerald Companion (Praeger Publishers), an examination of the development and artistry of that great American singer, has received consistently favorable reviews and is on the shelves of hundreds of academic and public libraries in the U.S. and abroad.

 Norman David earned a Doctor of Musical Arts in Composition from Temple University, a Master of Music in Composition from the New England Conservatory of Music, and a Bachelor of Arts from McGill University.
 In addition, he completed advanced studies in arranging and saxophone at Berklee College of Music.
 He is Artist-in-Residence and the Coordinator of Jazz Arranging and Composition at Temple University; and Adjunct Associate Professor at The University of the Arts where he is a member of the Composition faculty.
 He has previously taught at Berklee College of Music, Colby College, Franklin & Marshall College, Ursinus College, and the Pennsylvania Governor's School for the Arts.